eckmar-community/eckmar/INSTALLATION.md

 # Installation

-This is not a copy-paste tutorial.
 Most of this will be simple copy-paste commands that you enter in your VPS.
 I'm writing this tutorial based on Ubuntu 18.04.
 When you first login on your VPS run:
 ```
 sudo apt-get update
 ```